- Home

 Living somewhere where the locals are warm, welcoming, and hospitable can make a huge difference to how happy and settled you feel – but which places in the UK are the friendliest?

 Scotland’s largest city is often overlooked in favour of Edinburgh.
-And while you could argue that the capital may be grander and more historic, it was Glasgow that scooped the top spot for the friendliest city in the UK, in Condé Nast Readers’ Choice Awards last year
+And while you could argue that the capital may be grander and more historic, Glasgow has scooped the top spot, yet again, in Condé Nast’s annual list of the UK’s friendliest cities.

 Considering that the city’s slogan is ‘People make Glasgow’, perhaps this shouldn’t come as a surprise, and to many locals, it isn’t.
 Travel writer and Glasgow native Steve King wrote that the city is a place where “complete strangers will talk to you as if you’d been at school together” – and, while they’re generally friendly to everyone, they have a particular affinity with the French.